clokep/areweasyncyet/README.md

 Install the requirements: `pip install gitpython`

+Check out Synapse into this directory: `git clone git@github.com:matrix-org/synapse.git`

 Run the script to update the results: `python script.py`

 View the results locally: `python -m http.server` and open http://localhost:8000

-You can see a live version at https://clokep.github.io/areweasyncyet
+You can see a live version at https://patrick.cloke.us/areweasyncyet/

+Python >= 3.7 required.